Bali Travel Guide

 There are so many ways to travel from the UK to Bali now, mostly quite fairly priced.
 It will usually take from anywhere between 15-24 hours depending on the stopover.
 Luckily I travelled for just 16 hours with a stopover in Dubai both there and back, this also splits up the travelling and I think makes it go a little faster.
 I also recommend flying with Emirates, the journey is the most comfortable and literally flies by.
 The length of travel can also cover a lot of different budgets with the longer trips coming up much cheaper.
 Also keep an eye on flights during sale periods as they sometimes have amazing deals.

-Check out Momondo to start planning your trip and find the cheapest time to fly.
+Check out Skyscanner to start planning your trip and find the cheapest time to fly.

 Where to stay

 There's so many different places to see and stay in Bali so I definitely recommend planning and doing some research before you travel.
 I spent my two weeks split between Seminyak, Sanur and Ubud - all quite different from one another but equally intriguing and beautiful to be in.

 I REALLY wanted to stay in a pool villa but unfortunately due to a last minute change I had to switch to a hotel, nevertheless, they were some really beautiful places.